John Glenn (Alberta): Trading post

-Regular trips by Glenn were made to Fort Benton, to obtain goods to trade, he made one or two trips a year in the latter part of the 1870s to this end.
-A crew of men erected a large dwelling, barn and other buildings, which were completed in 1878–79.
+Glenn made regular trips to Fort Benton to obtain goods to trade; he made one or two trips a year in the latter part of the 1870s to this end.
+A crew of men erected a large dwelling, barn, and other buildings, which were completed in 1878–79.
 This trading post became an established stopping place.
 Meals were priced at 50 cents each and everyone had to bring their own bed.

 During this time Glenn started raising cattle and growing grain.
 After three years the farm constituted 9 acre sown with oats and barley, a garden, and a hay meadow.

-John Glenn's irrigation system
+Irrigation system

 Glenn sold his original farm and trading post to the government on August 1, 1879; their first property became Indian Supply Farm number 24.
-Once sold, the Glenn's moved up the creek to set up another farmstead - near the banks of Fish Creek, just east of Macleod Trail in what is now Midnapore, Calgary.
-There John Glenn started the construction of his historic irrigation system, which diverted water from Fish Creek to nearby hay fields.
+Once sold, the Glenns moved up the creek to set up another farmstead near the banks of Fish Creek, just east of Macleod Trail in what is now Midnapore, Calgary.
+There, John Glenn started the construction of his historic irrigation system, which diverted water from Fish Creek to nearby hay fields.
 This was 19 years before the Alberta Irrigation Company started their first project near Lethbridge, Alberta.

 Glenn built an earth and rock dam about a half a mile west of Macleod Trail and diverted water from the creek into a ditch which diverted the water to irrigate his fields east of the Trail.
-This irrigation scheme also worked to supply water for Glenn's nearest neighbour, William Shaw, who arrived from England in 1883 as well as water for the Shaw's woollen mills.
+This irrigation scheme also worked to supply water for Glenn's nearest neighbour, William Shaw, who arrived from England in 1883, as well as water for the Shaw's woollen mills.